4commerce-technologies-AG/midi-smtp-server/README.md

 ## Incoming data validation

-With release 2.2.3 there is extended control about incoming data before processing.
+With release 2.2.3 there is an extended control about incoming data before processing.
 New options allow to set a timeout and maximum size of io_buffer for receiving client data up to a complete data line.

 ```ruby
 # timeout in seconds before a data line has to be completely sent by client or connection abort